amanpdyadav/sql/README.md

+# SQL COMMANDS AND SCRIPT
-Some important sql queries and commands.
+Some important sql commands and scripts.

 ### To grant the permissions